 - Specialized memory care delivered in a secured unit setting within six iCare locations.
 Part of the Greater Hartford Memory Care Centers.

-- iRecovery Program: Substance use treatment and counseling (available in English and Spanish language) coupled with medication assisted treatment, Suboxone, Methadone and Vivitrol available.
+- iRecovery Program: Substance use treatment and counseling (available in English and Spanish language) from a third party provider coupled with medication assisted treatment, Suboxone, Methadone and Vivitrol available.

-- Touchpoints signature Congestive Heart Failure and COPD program.
+- Touchpoints signature Congestive Heart Failure and Pulmonary Rehabilitation programs.

 - Secure behavioral health units.